segin/psymp3/README.txt

 2. USAGE

 PsyMP3 is a simple media player; in fact, it has very few features.
-If PsyMP3 is started without any command-line arguments, you will be prompted for a filename by your OS's standard file selection dialog.
+When started, you will be presented a series of file choosers.
-If there are any command-line arguments, PsyMP3 will simply take the first argument and treat it as the path to a file to play.
+You build an initial playlist by selecting files, one at a time.

-When playback of the selected media is complete, PsyMP3 will terminate
+Cancel out a chooser at any time to finish the playlist.

 When playing, PsyMP3 is controlled entirely by keyboard.